godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 Immediate geometry
 ------------------

-If, instead, there is a requirement to generate simple geometry that will be updated often, Godot provides a special node, :ref:`ImmediateGeometry <class_ImmediateGeometry>`, which provides an OpenGL 1.x style immediate-mode API to create points,
+If, instead, you need to generate simple geometry that will be updated often, Godot provides a special node, :ref:`ImmediateGeometry <class_ImmediateGeometry>`, which provides an OpenGL 1.x style immediate-mode API to create points,